-- 1. The SafewazeTM Mobile SAFELINK Horizontal Lifeline System is designed for up to four (4) users at one time, per system, with a capacity (including clothing, tools, etc..) up to 310 lbs (140.61 kg) per user. - Due to the interactions of SAFELINK with other system components, only approved Safewaze[TM] products may be used with the Mobile SAFELINK Horizontal Lifeline System. - 3.
-The Mobile SAFELINK System is designed to be used in temperatures between -40°F and +130°F (-40°C to +54°C). - Only connecting subsystems that limit the fall arrest forces to less than 900 lbs (408.23 kg) may be used with the SafewazeTM Mobile SAFELINK Horizontal Lifeline System. - 5.
-Do not expose the SafewazeTM Mobile SAFELINK Horizontal Lifeline System to chemicals or harsh solutions which may have a harmful effect.
-Contact SafewazeTM Technical Service with any questions. - 6.
-Only SafewazeTM full-body harnesses with fixed back D-ring may be used with the Mobile SAFELINK System. - 7.
-In accordance with the requirements of OSHA 29 CFR 1910.66 and 1926.502, the SafewazeTM Mobile SAFELINK System must be installed and used under the supervision of a "qualified person" as defined by OSHA 1926.32(m). - 8.
-Caution must be taken when using the SafewazeTM Mobile SAFELINK Horizontal Lifeline near moving machinery, electrical hazards, sharp edges, or abrasive surfaces.
+- 2. Due to the interactions of SAFELINK with other system components, only approved SafeWaze products may be used with the Mobile SAFELINK Horizontal Lifeline System. - 3.
+The Mobile SAFELINK System is designed to be used in temperatures between -40°F and +130°F (-40°C to +54°C). - 4.
+Only connecting subsystems that limit the fall arrest forces to less than 900 lbs (408.23 kg) may be used with the SafeWaze Mobile SAFELINK Horizontal Lifeline System. - 5.
+Do not expose the SafeWaze Mobile SAFELINK Horizontal Lifeline System to chemicals or harsh solutions which may have a harmful effect.
+Contact SafeWaze Technical Service with any questions. - 6.
+Only SafeWaze full-body harnesses with fixed back D-ring may be used with the Mobile SAFELINK System. - In accordance with the requirements of OSHA 29 CFR 1910.66 and 1926.502, the SafeWaze Mobile SAFELINK System must be installed and used under the supervision of a "qualified person" as defined by OSHA 1926.32(m). - 8.
+Caution must be taken when using the SafeWaze Mobile SAFELINK Horizontal Lifeline near moving machinery, electrical hazards, sharp edges, or abrasive surfaces.
 Contact with these elements may cause equipment failure, personal injury, or death. - 9.
-Minors, pregnant women and anyone with a history of back or neck problems should not use this equipment. - Do not use or install equipment without proper training from a "competent person" as defined by OSHA 29 CFR 1926.32(f). - Only Safewaze[TM], or persons or entities authorized in writing by Safewaze[TM], shall make repairs or alterations to the equipment. - 12.
-For custom applications of the SafewazeTM Mobile SAFELINK Horizontal Lifeline System not addressed in these User Instructions, please contact SafewazeTM Technical Service.
+Minors, pregnant women and anyone with a history of back or neck problems should not use this equipment. - Do not use or install equipment without proper training from a "competent person" as defined by OSHA 29 CFR 1926.32(f). - 11.
+Only SafeWaze, or persons or entities authorized in writing by SafeWaze, shall make repairs or alterations to the equipment. - 12.
+For custom applications of the SafeWaze Mobile SAFELINK Horizontal Lifeline System not addressed in these User Instructions, please contact SafeWaze Technical Service.